CSUCIkoxu/NNHandWritingClassification/README.md

 # NNHandWritingClassification

-An example of a Neural Network architecture using boosting techniques to increase accuracy The models included uses the hand writtern letter and digit dataset, NIST Special Database 19, from NIST: https://www.nist.gov/srd/nist-special-database-19
+An example of a Neural Network architecture using boosting techniques to increase accuracy The models included uses the hand writtern letter and digit dataset, NIST Special Database 19 (by_class), from NIST: https://www.nist.gov/srd/nist-special-database-19
 The dataset is not included in the data folder and must be installed and placed in the folder

 ## Requirements